dotnet/android/Documentation/guides/BuildProcess.md

     Support for this property was added in Xamarin.Android 5.1.

     This property is `False` by default.

+-   **AndroidEnablePreloadAssemblies** &ndash; A boolean property which controls whether or not all managed assemblies bundled within the application package are loaded during process startup or not.

+    When set to `True`, all assemblies bundled within the application package will be loaded during process startup, before any application code is invoked.
+    This is consistent with what Xamarin.Android did in releases prior to Xamarin.Android 9.2.

+    When set to `False`, assemblies will only be loaded on an as-needed basis.
+    This allows applications to startup faster, and is also more consistent with desktop .NET semantics.
+To see the time savings, set the `debug.mono.log` System Property to include `timing`, and look for the `Finished loading assemblies: preloaded` message within `adb logcat`.

+    Applications or libraries which use dependency injection may *require* that this property be `True` if they in turn require that `AppDomain.CurrentDomain.GetAssemblies()` return all assemblies within the
+    application bundle, even if the assembly wouldn't otherwise have been needed.

+    By default this value will be set to `True`.

+    Added in Xamarin.Android 9.2.

 -   **AndroidEnableSGenConcurrent** &ndash; A boolean property that determines whether or not Mono's